baubels/stuod_cyclone/README.md

 Post competition, an interesting observation was in the importance water salinity has in cyclone strength - a factor (which I believe) was not considered by the experts at the time to be of major effect.

 We are also very greatful for our model's excellent performance, for this characteristic gave us high competition marks.
 Thank you for my excellent teammate, Oliver, and the people of the competition.
+I am further thankful for being allowed as a competitor due to being the only undergraduate in this postgraduate competition.